ahsank/MachineLearning/README.md

     http://locahost:6025

-Add following in the notebook to show graphs inline:
+When running the notebook from remote machine, add following in the notebook to show graphs inline:

     %matplotlib inline